 Michel Foucault

-Foucault in 1974 Paul-Michel Foucault (, ; ; 15 October 192625 June 1984) was a French philosopher, historian of ideas, writer, political activist, and literary critic.
-Foucault's theories primarily address the relationships between power and knowledge, and how they are used as a form of social control through societal institutions.
-Though often cited as a structuralist and postmodernist, Foucault rejected these labels.
-His thought has influenced academics, especially those working in communication studies, anthropology, psychology, sociology, criminology, cultural studies, literary theory, feminism, Marxism and critical theory.
+Foucault in 1974 Paul-Michel Foucault ( , ; ; 15 October 192625 June 1984) was a French historian of ideas and philosopher who was also an author, literary critic, political activist, and teacher.
+Foucault's theories primarily addressed the relationships between power versus knowledge and liberty, and he analyzed how they are used as a form of social control through multiple institutions.
+Though often cited as a structuralist and postmodernist, Foucault rejected these labels and sought to critique authority without limits on himself.
+His thought has influenced academics within a large number of contrasting areas of study, with this especially including those working in anthropology, communication studies, criminology, cultural studies, feminism, literary theory, psychology, and sociology.
+His efforts against homophobia and racial prejudice as well as against other ideological doctrines have also shaped research into critical theory and Marxism–Leninism alongside other topics.

 From 1966 to 1968, Foucault lectured at the University of Tunis before returning to France, where he became head of the philosophy department at the new experimental university of Paris VIII.
 Foucault subsequently published ''The Archaeology of Knowledge'' (1969).
 In 1970, Foucault was admitted to the Collège de France, a membership he retained until his death.
-He also became active in several left-wing groups involved in campaigns against racism and human rights abuses and for penal reform.
+He also became active in several left-wing groups involved in campaigns against racism and other violations of human rights, focusing on struggles such as penal reform.
 Foucault later published ''Discipline and Punish'' (1975) and ''The History of Sexuality'' (1976), in which he developed archaeological and genealogical methods that emphasized the role that power plays in society.

-Foucault died in Paris from complications of HIV/AIDS; he became the first public figure in France to die from complications of the disease.
-His partner Daniel Defert founded the AIDES charity in his memory.
+Foucault died in Paris from complications of HIV/AIDS.
+He became the first public figure in France to die from complications of the disease, with his charisma and career influence changing mass awareness of the pandemic.
+This occurrence influenced HIV/AIDS activism; his partner, Daniel Defert, founded the AIDES charity in his memory.
+It continues to campaign as of 2024 despite the deaths of both Defert (in 2023) and Foucault (in 1984).
 Provided by Wikipedia

 1